 Driving individual growth drives companies’ growth, according to Inflexion portfolio HR experts.
-Cordelia Dolan, Talent Director at Inflexion, understands the importance of people
+Inflexion, understands the importance of people and brought together some of the portfolio to discuss the importance of people.

 Engagement is about feeling like you’re part of something bigger, and working as part of a team to achieve common goals.
 Motivation may ebb and flow at different stages of a growth journey, whether for an individual or a team, and so maintaining engagement to keep momentum going is crucial.